 Is color and our experience with color associative, meaning we are attracted to certain colors because of our environments and what we seek.
 Or do we inherently like certain places or things in nature because the colors themselves are inherently soothing?

-Which came first, the chicken or the egg.
+Which came first, the chicken or the egg?
 I tend to be of the opinion that God created colors with inherent properties that would draw out parts of His glory.
 That different colors themselves have inherent qualities that evoke peace, tranquility, hope, energy, excitement, and more.
-I believe when he made the world he placed those colors around us with the intention to purposely evoke emotions of peace, of tranquility, and of His beauty.
+I believe God purposely placed calm, peaceful, soothing colors around us with the intention to purposely evoke emotions of peace, of tranquility, and of His beauty.
 I think that is why it is universally acknowledged that “going for a walk,” or “spending time outdoors” will help clear your mind, refocus you on a peaceful path, and generally lift your spirits.